Off-the-beaten-track boutique eco lodge

 September

-Independence Day occurs on the 15th September which is a big fiesta - across the country, you can expect big patriotic parades celebrating the country’s independence from Spain in 1821.
+Independence Day occurs on the 15th September which is a big fiesta, across the country, you can expect large patriotic parades celebrating the country’s independence from Spain in 1821.

 October

 October is an important month for festivals with Limón Carnival happening.
-Expect week-long celebrations to mark Christopher Columbus’s landing at Isla Uvita, but be aware these can have an impact on local services.
+Expect week-long celebrations to mark Christopher Columbus’ landing at Isla Uvita.

 November

-November marks the end of the wet season - although the exact end date can be difficult to pinpoint, so travel this month can be a gamble, with the upside being lower prices and fewer crowds, plus the potential for glorious sunshine!
+November marks the end of the wet season and transition into the dry season.
+Travel this month can be a gamble, with the upside being lower prices and fewer crowds, plus the potential for glorious sunshine.
 If you get lucky, November can be the best month to visit.

 December